 Have you ever seen aerial photos of hairpin roads snaking up a mountain side?
-They are what you’re gliding around on the Hai Van Pass and it’s awesome!
+This is exactly what you are gliding around on the Hai Van Pass and it’s amazing!

 Be sure not to get carried away in the moment, stop from time to time to take it all in.

 One of the stops Phu had us pull over at had some hammocks where we could lounge around for a few minutes.
 This was definitely the best way to appreciate the spectacular view over Lang Co Bay.

 10. Hai Van Pass Summit

 We knew we had reached the summit as we turned the last corner.